Entry restrictions for foreign nationals:

 Mandatory test prior to entry

-As of Monday 25 January, all foreign nationals travelling to Norway are required to present a negative Covid-19 test certificate.
+Starting from 1 April, all nationals travelling to Norway are required to present a negative Covid-19 test.
 The test must be taken no later than 24 hours prior to arrival.
 All foreign nationals arriving by plane can take the test within 24 hours prior to the scheduled flight departure time.

 The certificate must be in Norwegian, Swedish, Danish, English, French or German.
 Approved test methods are PCR and antigen rapid test.

-More information and exemptions from the rule can be found here.
+For more information and exceptioms to the rule can be found here.